Quartz Tuning Forks and Acoustic Phenomena - Application to Superfluid Helium: Results

-The geometrical factor has not been calculated between $k=1250$~m$^{-1}$ and 1750~m$^{-1}$, and beyond 2100~m$^{-1}$ due to the large number of cavity resonances, since the computation becomes tedious near a resonance.
-The system behaves in an unstable manner and the measurement frequency in the "single frequency method" must be very close to the resonant frequency.
+The geometrical factor has not been calculated between $k=1250$~m$^{-1}$ and 1750~m$^{-1}$, and beyond 2100~m$^{-1}$, due to the number of cavity resonances, since the computation becomes tedious near such resonances.
+The system behaves in an unstable manner and the set frequency in the "single frequency method" must be very close to the true resonant frequency.
 The weaker the coupling, the closer one must be to the eigenmode for it to have any significant effect.
-When the system is close to a resonance, $B$ behaves divergently, as can be seen in the figure.
+When the system is close to a cavity resonance, $B$ behaves divergently, as can be seen in this and previous figures.

-We note that the resonance at $k = 1882$~m$^{-1}$ does not seem to couple to the oscillator very strongly, even though the coupling strength given in Fig.~\ref{Fig:ForkEigenvalues} suggest stronger coupling than for the $k=1002$~m$^{-1}$ mode, for example.
-By running the simulation with very small wave vector steps in the vicinity of this eigenfrequency, its coupling to the oscillator can be noticed.
+We note that the cavity resonance at $k = 1882$~m$^{-1}$ does not seem to influence the oscillator too much, even though the coupling strength given in Fig.~\ref{Fig:ForkEigenvalues} suggests stronger coupling than for the $k=1002$~m$^{-1}$ mode, for example.
+By running the simulation with very small wave vector steps in the vicinity of that mode, its coupling to the oscillator can be recognized.
 The reason for the seemingly large coupling may be that the normalization used for the eigenvectors is not perfect and for some pressure fields the procedure of calculating the coupling overestimates the actual situation.
 Similarly the coupling for some modes may be underestimated.
-If a mode is such that the pressure field tends to move the tines in the same direction, which is the case with the $k=1882$~m$^{-1}$ mode, the computed coupling term becomes a difference between two rather large terms.
+If a mode is such that the pressure field tends to move the tines to the same direction, which is the case with the $k=1882$~m$^{-1}$ mode, the computed coupling term becomes a difference between two rather large numbers.
 In this case mesh quality, for example, begins to have greater importance.
 Our computed coupling term takes into account only how the fluid modes affect the tines, but may not take correctly into consideration how the mode is excited by the tuning fork in the first place.
-Since the tines must oscillate in antiphase, a mode in which the tines should move in the same direction, cannot be excited very effectively.
+Since the tines must oscillate in antiphase, a mode in which the tines should move in the same direction, cannot be excited very efficiently.
 If the fluid forces of such a mode acting on the tines are different in magnitude, the oscillator has two resonance modes nearby, which differ in phase by 180 degrees.